-- Professor of Singing
+- Robert W. Wheeler Professor of Voice

 - Additional study at the University of Indiana, Britten-Pears School, Mozarteum